nansencenter/nextsim/README.md

 For CPU analysis, I think we need to compile with at least -g option and link with -lprofiler:

-I tried replacing -O3 by  -lprofiler -g -O3 -DNDEBUG and add LDFLAGS += -lprofiler to the Makefile
+I tried adding
+-pg -g -DNDEBUG to CXXFLAGS
+-lprofiler to LDFLAGS

 Option 1)
 Then run it by:
-CPUPROFILE=/tmp/cpuprofile.log ./bin/nextsim.exec --config-files=nextsim_BK.cfg
+CPUPROFILE=profile.log ./bin/nextsim.exec --config-files=nextsim_BK.cfg

 Option 2)
-You can also just apply the profiler on a small part of the code by compiling with -DWITHGPERFTOOLS and adding those lines where needed:
+You can apply the profiler on a small part of the code by compiling with -DWITHGPERFTOOLS and adding those lines where needed:
 #ifdef WITHGPERFTOOLS
 #include <gperftools/profiler.h>
 #endif